Daniel-Wh/Daniel-WH/README.md

 # Daniel Whitney - @Daniel-Wh

 Computer Science Major at Southwestern University, graduating Spring of '21 and freelance web developer.
-Currently working on building a web app as an education tool for an upcoming course in GIS (building a site and tutorial videos as an independent study in delivering education materials) and building a site for a restaurant.
+Currently working on building a web app as an education tool for an upcoming course in GIS (building a site and tutorial videos as an independent study in delivering education materials).

+Current Freelance projects: A photographers portfolio, a restaurant's site (mobile first) including online ordering.

 [My Resume](https://github.com/Daniel-Wh/Daniel-WH/blob/master/resume.pdf)